 Get your weekend off to a great start with these easy Greek yogurt pancakes.
 My kids love these easy Greek yogurt mini pancakes made with Zoi honey flavored Greek yogurt.
 Zoi honey Greek yogurt is so tasty because it is not too sweet.
 If you don’t have Zoi honey Greek yogurt, you can certainly make your own by stirring in a little liquid honey to plain Greek yogurt.
+If you enjoy that, then why not check out this greek yogurt recipe?

 This post contains affiliate links.
 Affiliate links are similar to a referral.
 I may receive a small commission, at no cost to you, when you use the links provided.
 All comments and opinions expressed in this article are my own.
 See policy for full disclosure.